 - Sciatica is an impingement of the sciatic nerve, typically deep in the buttock.
 This can often mimic the symptoms of a herniated disc.

 What to do

-If you are concerned about a possible herniated disc causing your symptoms or have a friend that has the above symptoms, call us today to speak with one of our physical therapists.
+If you are concerned about a possible herniated disc causing your symptoms or have a friend that has the above symptoms, contact Innovative Physical Therapy today to speak with one of our physical therapists.
 Discover how we can help you have a pain free and active life.